paulgb/svelte-vis/notes-sankey.md

         C ${bottomX} ${midY} ${topX} ${midY} ${topX} ${top}
     `;

-This replaces two of the straight lines (the left and right edges of the parallelogram) with smooth curves, using an additional path command:
+This replaces two of the straight lines (the left and right edges of the parallelogram) with smooth curves, introducing a new path command:

 - `C x1 y1 x2 y2 x y`: move the pen to the location `(x, y)` using `(x1 y1)` and `(x2 y2)` as control points of a Bezier curve.